kvba0000/Discord-Voice-Secret-Message/README.md

-# 🌊 Voice Secret Mesage
+# 🌊 Voice Secret Message
 ###### ⚠️ TESTED ON WINDOWS 11, BUT SHOULD WORK ON OTHER OS
 ## ⚠️ WARNING
 <b>THIS SCRIPT IS NOT MEANT TO BE USED FOR MALICIOUS PURPOSES, I AM NOT RESPONSIBLE FOR ANYTHING YOU DO WITH THIS SCRIPT.</b>